alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*

+* [Ajimi](https://github.com/nakajijapan/Ajimi) - Ajimi means tasting.
+In Japanese, 味見.
+Ajimi is the feedback tool, which anyone can easily feedback to project team any time.
 * [BWWalkthrough](https://github.com/ariok/BWWalkthrough) - BWWalkthrough is a class to build custom walkthroughs for your iOS App.
 * [Gecco](https://github.com/yukiasai/Gecco) - Simply highlight items for your tutorial walkthrough, written in Swift.
 * [HAPlayerView](https://github.com/litoarias/HAPlayerView) - Easy-to-use class for inserting videos as a wallpaper without a single line of code, all managed by Interface Builder.